 What to expect at your clinic appointment

 If this is your first visit to the clinic we understand that it can be a worrying time, so remember we are here primarily to offer you support.
 We see people from all over theUK.
-The clinic also caters for patients who have conditions very similar to NMO, or if a clear diagnosis hasn’t yet been made.
+The clinic also caters for patients who have conditions very similar to NMOSD, or if a clear diagnosis hasn’t yet been made.

-Sometimes the diagnosis of NMO will already be clear and other times you, your GP or your neurologist may be wanting another opinion about your symptoms.
+Sometimes the diagnosis of NMOSD will already be clear and other times you, your GP or your neurologist may be wanting another opinion about your symptoms.
 We recognise that you may have seen a lot of specialists before you reach us and that your symptoms may have been present for many months, or even years.

 What happens at the first visit?